-Dr. Craig Mattern joined the faculty of the College at Brockport in 2004 after serving as a post doctorate and a visiting professor at the Ohio State University.
+Dr. Craig Mattern joined the faculty of the College at Brockport in 2004 after serving as a visiting assistant professor at the Ohio State University.
 Dr. Mattern completed his Ph.D. in Exercise Physiology at the Ohio State University in 2002, where he studied maximal lactate steady state and the aging process.
 He also has a strong interest in nutrition and metabolism.

-Since joining the faculty at the College at Brockport, Dr. Mattern has continued his research program with studies evaluating glycemic and insulinemic responses to pre-exercise nutrition and studies evaluating benefits of carbohydrate and carbohydrate/ protein based products for post-exercise recovery.
-Dr. Mattern has several publications in peer reviewed journals in the areas of exercise and nutrition.
-In the area of service, Dr. Mattern also enjoys serving as a reviewer for various Exercise Physiology journals.
-Dr. Mattern teaches courses on Physiology for Exercise and Sport as well as Exercise Physiology Laboratory Techniques.
+Since joining the faculty at the College at Brockport, Dr. Mattern has continued his research program, publishing studies investigating the glycemic and insulinemic responses to pre-exercise nutrition.
+He has also published work evaluating the benefits of carbohydrate and carbohydrate/ protein based products for post-exercise recovery.

 She has been involved in multiple phases of design and renovation of the Exercise Physiology Laboratory, which is now a state-of-the-art research and educational facility.
 In 2000, she became the Exercise Physiology Concentration Coordinator and Internship Director.
 As of 2009, she serves as the Co-Chair of the newly designated Exercise Physiology Major and remains the Internship Coordinator.
 Having served as the Internship Coordinator for a number of years, she has been able to significantly increase the number of internship site affiliations, expanding the placement opportunities for students.